FrankTimmons/mr-robogers/README.md

 ## Setup/Installation Requirements

+* Follow [this link](https://franktimmons.github.io/mr-robogers/), and skip steps 2-4.
+Or..
 * Clone this repository to your computer.
 * Open mr-robogers directory.
 * Open index.html.
-* Input a number in the field.
+* Input a number, and name in the fields.

 ## Known Bugs